lucasxvirtual/story-challenge/README.md

 # story-challenge

-O app foi desenvolvido utilizando MVVM com Clean Architecture, está separado em quatro camadas: **Data, Domain, Presentation e DI (dependency injection)**
+The application was developed using MVVM with Clean Architecture, separated into four layers: ** Data, Domain, Presentation and DI (dependency injection) **

 <img src="/CA-MVVM.png" alt="MVVM com Clean Architecture"/>

-  ## Camada Data:
+  ## Layer Date:
-  responsável por decidir qual a fonte em que devem ser recuperados os dados (o aplicativo utiliza somente a rede, mas poderia ser incluído facilmente um banco local)
+  responsible for deciding which source the data should be retrieved from (the application uses only the network, but a local database could easily be included)

-  ## Camada Domain:
+  ## Domain layer:
-  contém os casos de uso da aplicação e é responsável por qualquer futura regra de negócio a ser implementada, contém as interfaces para diálogo com a camada de Data
+  contains the use cases of the application and is responsible for any future business rules to be implemented, contains the interfaces wich the Data layer implements

-  ## Camada Presentation:
+  ## Presentation layer:
-  responsável por como os dados são apresentados na tela do celular
+  responsible for how the data is presented on the mobile screen

-  ## Camada DI:
+  ## DI layer:
-  responsável por injeção de dependências
+  responsible for the injection of the dependencies

 ## TODO list:

-  - Inserir loading
+  - Insert loading
-  - Criar splash
+  - Create splash
-  - Inserir ícones
+  - Insert icons
-  - Inserir videos no formato m3u8 para melhor visualização (streaming)
+  - Insert videos in m3u8 format for better viewing (streaming)